xinzhan/core-services.en/help/interface/attributes/crs-data-file.md

 ---
-description: Data file requirements and multiple data sources for uploading customer attributes to the Experience Cloud.
+description: Data file requirements and multiple data sources for uploading Customer Attributes to the Experience Cloud.
-keywords: customer attributes;core services
+keywords: Customer Attributes;core services
-seo-description: Data file requirements and multiple data sources for uploading customer attributes to the Experience Cloud.
+seo-description: Data file requirements and multiple data sources for uploading Customer Attributes to the Experience Cloud.
-seo-title: About data file and data sources for customer attributes
+seo-title: About data file and data sources for Customer Attributes
 solution: Experience Cloud
-title: About data file and data sources for customer attributes
+title: About data file and data sources for Customer Attributes
 uuid: 9dd0e364-889b-45db-b190-85c0930a101e
 ---

-# About data file and data sources for customer attributes
+# About data file and data sources for Customer Attributes

-Data file requirements and multiple data sources for uploading customer attributes to the Experience Cloud.
+Data file requirements and multiple data sources for uploading Customer Attributes to the Experience Cloud.

 You will need access to CRM or similar data from your enterprise.
 The data you upload to the Experience Cloud must be a `.csv` file.
 If you upload via FTP or sFTP, you also upload a `.fin` file.